 Jenn: What’s fascinating you right now?
 Like, everybody’s got some project going on.
 What’s yours?

-Douglas: I don’t know if fascinated is the right word, but the thing that I’m most deeply involved in with … right now is community-based work with Frenchboro.
+Douglas: I don’t know if fascinated is the right word, but the thing that I’m most deeply involved in with right now is community-based work with Frenchboro.
 I’ve been working out there for a couple years.
 It’s a really interesting community.
-It’s got some interesting folks that live out there.
-It’s a very challenging place …, given that it’s very limited ferry service.
+Some interesting folks live out there.
+It’s a very challenging place, given that it’s very limited ferry service.
 And the challenge there is that Maine Coast, for a number of reasons, we have a tremendous amount of land conserved.
-We basically surround the community there.
+We basically surround the community.
 And the community wanted the initial conservation there, but it’s definitely had impacts to their tax base.

-Douglas: And they’re trying to survive.
+Douglas: They’re trying to survive.
 Trying to strike a balance between conservation and a community being able to exist.
 It’s been really interesting working with folks out there, and trying to figure out how we can be relevant.
 We can’t just undo the conservation, so we do what we can to provide help when we can.
-If it’s additional projects, if it’s trying to find grants or additional money – we’ve helped fund a lot of small projects for them. … Not all the money they need, but to help them seek larger grants.
-Seed money, or its match, or that kind of stuff. … We go out and do work with the school periodically, … go out for an overnight and do outings with the school kids.
+If it’s additional projects, if it’s trying to find grants or additional money – we’ve helped fund a lot of small projects for them. … Not all the money they need, but we help them seek larger grants, seed money or its match, or that kind of stuff. … We go out and do work with the school periodically, … go out for an overnight and do outings with the school kids.
 There’s three or four kids.
-It’s fun, ’cause they don’t have those services out there, and they can only get specialists from the [school] district out there twice a month.
+They don’t have those services out there, and they can only get specialists from the [school] district out there twice a month.
 We can go out other times when the district can’t come out, and … add a little something.
-We can do outdoor education, we can add a little component to their education that they can’t get otherwise; it’s kind of a fun thing that we can provide.
-And that goes back to my background of outdoor education.
+We can do outdoor education, we can add a little component to their education that they can’t get otherwise; it’s a fun thing that we can provide, and that goes back to my background of outdoor education.